 European Bank for Reconstruction and Development (EBRD)

-Organizational profile: The European Bank for Reconstruction and Development (EBRD) was established to help build a new, post-Cold War era in Central and Eastern Europe.
+The European Bank for Reconstruction and Development (EBRD) was established to help build a new, post-Cold War era in Central and Eastern Europe.
 The EBRD is committed to furthering progress towards ‘market-oriented economies and the promotion of private and entrepreneurial initiative’.
 Uniquely for a development bank, the EBRD has a political mandate in that it assists only those countries ‘committed to and applying the principles of multi-party democracy and pluralism’.
 Project investments are at the heart of their operations.
+Safeguarding the environment and a commitment to sustainable energy have also always been central to the EBRD’s activity.
+A commitment to promote ‘environmentally sound and sustainable development’ was made explicit at its founding.

-Project scale: EBRD financing for private sector projects generally ranges from US$5 million to US$250 million, in the form of loans or equity.
+EBRD financing for private sector projects generally ranges from US$5 million to US$250 million, in the form of loans or equity.
 The average EBRD investment is US$25 million.
+Smaller projects may be financed through financial intermediaries or through special programmes for smaller direct investments in the less advanced countries.

 For private sector projects, the EBRD is normally prepared to provide, in the form of debt or equity, up to 35% of the long-term capital of a single project or company.
 Pricing of debt will primarily reflect the commercial risk and will be set to conform to prevailing conditions in the syndicated loan market.

-Applicable geographical regions/country groups: The EBRD is currently active in nearly 40 countries from central Europe to central Asia and the southern and eastern Mediterranean, plus the West Bank and Gaza.
+Applicable geographical regions/ country groups: The EBRD is currently active in 38 countries from central Europe to central Asia and the southern and eastern Mediterranean, plus the West Bank and Gaza.

 The EBRD project cycle consists of the following stages: